joris-b/secret_santa/README.md

 ### Probability weighting

-The weighted draw is generated from the tab *occurence* from the excel.
+The weighted draw is generated from the tab *occurrence* from the excel.
 It picks the names in a random order and for each person the algorithm :

 - counts the maximum number of time the person picked each person, and add 1 to this number (called $maxOcc$)
 - create a list of possibility by removing the names already picked and the people in the *avoidance* tab